• Skip to main content

 Recommendations and Reviews

-November 20, 2023 by Bill Stuart Leave a Comment
+October 13, 2025 by Bill Stuart Leave a Comment

 Synopsis (from the author):

-Overall impression of Rise of the Flame:
+Overall impression of The Sharpest Point of the Triad:

 My rating: